 Furthermore, the model requires the BRPs to be members of JAO.
 However it is considered that the vast majority of BRPs in DK1 and DE are already members of JAO as this is the platform for auctioning of Physical Transmission Rights on the border and Shadow Auctions as well.
-Some market participants indicated that JAO generally is complicated and that rules/registration processes here might keep participants away from participating in this auction.
+Some market participants indicated that JAO and JAO procedures can be complicated and that rules/registration processes here might keep participants away from participating in this auction.

-The model adds another step to the current market setup at a time, i.e. shortly after the dayahead market closure, where updated information for renewable production is not yet availa-Dok.17/09862-13 - Til arbejdsbrug/Restricted ble which might diminish the total amount of production that can actually participate in this auction.
+The model adds another step to the current market setup at a time, i.e. shortly after the dayahead market closure, when updated information for renewable production is not yet available, which might diminish the total amount of production that can actually participate in this auction.